hoho/conkitty-route/README.md

   request.

 You can use unlimited combination of frames.
-And accepted values for `data` and `action` are much more variable.
+And accepted values for `data` and `render` are much more variable.
 You can pass object (no request will be performed) or Promise or function returning data or function returning Promise to `data`.
-You can pass not just template name, but function returning DOM node as `action`.
+You can pass not just template name, but function returning DOM node as `render`.
 And much more.
 Check for API docs below.

 ## API